zhenruiliao/tension/docs/_sources/usage.rst.txt

 * Not all input parameters from the Keras model fit/predict/evaluate are supported (see :ref:`base-forcemodel` for details).

 * Batching is not supported.
 Batch size parameters are set to 1 and each timestep is processed as an individual batch.
+See :ref:`notes`.
+If the input has shape ``batch size x timestep x dimensions``, the input is flattened by stacking each batch along the timestep dimension.

 Quick Start
 -----------